Nathan Roberts, MD, PhD

-Be enthusiastic, engaging, and easy to work with.
+Be enthusiastic, engaging, and easygoing.
 Arrive early and stay late.
 Read every day and continue to expand your knowledge base.
 Treat every day as an interview day, and be courteous to all.
 Aggressively seek out mentors and future letter-writers.

 Should I complete an away rotation?